Wesleyliao/QWOP-RL/README.md

 pipenv shell
 ```

-Install Chromedriver for hosting the game https://sites.google.com/a/chromium.org/chromedriver/home.
+Install Chromedriver for interacting with Chrome through Selenium.
+Follow the instructions at https://sites.google.com/a/chromium.org/chromedriver/home.
 Then, start HTTP server for the game

 ```
 python host_game.py